exercism/c/exercises/practice/secret-handshake/.approaches/iterate-once/content.md

 }
 ```

-This approach starts by defining an array of pointers to `const` `char`s.
+This approach starts by defining an array of pointers to `const` `char` strings.
 The [`const`][const] indicates that the content of the elements can't be changed.
 The `static` is to indicate that the array has internal linkage within the file, and is not declared in the header for external use.